eavdmeer/noarch-sqlite3/README.md

 <a id="versioninfo"></a>
 ### getVersionInfo()

-Return an object describing the verion of `sqlite3` found in the `sqlite3Path` on your system.
+Return an object describing the version of `sqlite3` found in the `sqlite3Path` on your system.
 For example:
 ```js
 {
   version: "3.37.0",